![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 Choosing your seat

-For a small fee, you can choose your exact seat from a seating plan.
+For a small fee, you can choose your seat from a seat map.
 Seat choice is included if you pay the extra for Ouigo Plus.

 When choosing a seat there are 3 options: Standard €3, Avec prise (with power outlet) €3 and Solo €7.

-I recommend paying the extra to choose a seat, you can then definitely choose an upper deck seat for the best views of the countryside with seats 2+2 across the car width, avoiding the risk of being allocated the middle seat of a 3-abreast row downstairs.
+I recommend paying to choose a seat, you can then choose an upper deck seat for the best views of the countryside with seats 2+2 across the car width, and avoid the risk of ending up in the middle seat of a 3-abreast row downstairs.
 These 3-abreast seats have no centre armrests so can get quite, erm, cosy.

 The 3-abreast seats exist downstairs in cars 1-3, where the aisle 'trough' in the floor of these former 1st class cars was offset to one side.
 In the former 2nd class cars (cars 5-8), seats are 2+2 both upstairs and downstairs.

 The solo option gets you a downstairs 1-abreast seat in a seating area that has 3+1 seating across the car width, so you have both window and aisle with no-one sitting next to you.
-There's a lot to be said for such a seat, but they are all downstairs, I personally much prefer the upper deck.
+There's a lot to be said for a solo seat, but they're all downstairs, I personally prefer the upper deck.

 There are luggage racks & toilets both upstairs & downstairs.
 The stairs from the entrance to the upper deck have just 9 steps, they're wide, shallow and easy, with handrails either side, see the photo above.